 To the east of Candon on the Rock Island line, lots were being sold at the new town of Irving.
 Note that J. A. H. Hosack was the auctioneer for both Candon and Irving.
 Clip is from the December 9, 1903 Telegram.

 Because the timing of the financial panic of 1873 was such that Dallas got the railroad that year but Fort Worth, just thirty miles away, had to wait another three years, the rivalry between Fort Worth and Dallas naturally extended to railroads.
-Soon after the Rock Island began running between the two cities in 1903, the Telegram on December 28 disputed the math used by the Dallas Morning News to determine how many daily passenger trains each city had.
+Soon after the Rock Island began running between the two cities in 1903, the Telegram on December 28 disputed the math that the Dallas Morning News used to determine how many daily passenger trains each city had.
 By the Telegram’s math, Fort Worth had more daily passenger trains than any other city in Texas.
 Put that in your firebox and smoke it, Big D!